 To do this, Medina sets “hooks” that follow three principles:

-3) The hook must go between the 10-minute modules.
-Median says that it can be at the end of a module, reviewing what has been covered, or it can be at the beginning of a module, looking forward.
+3. The hook must go between the 10-minute modules.
+It can be at the end of a module, reviewing what has been covered, or it can be at the beginning of a module, looking forward.
 I believe that a good hook should also include a bridge from the idea just covered to the one about to be discussed.

-Medina says that when he started placing hooks in his lectures, he immediately noticed changes in the attitudes of the audience members.
-They were still interested at the end of the first 10 minutes, and they could maintain their attention for another 10 minutes, as long as another hook was given at the end.
+In Brain Rules, Medina says that when he started placing hooks in his lectures, he noticed a changes in his audiences.
+They were still interested at the end of the first 10 minutes.
+More importantly, they could maintain their attention for another 10 minutes, as long as another hook was given at the end.
 Furthermore, Medina also found that halfway through a lecture, after he had used two or three hooks, he could skip the fourth and fifth hooks and still keep his audiences fully engaged.
 He has found this to be true for audiences since he began teaching in 1994.

 Medina says that he has been able to “win the battle for [his students’] attention in 10-minute increments.”
 Not only has he won his students’ attention; he has also won the Hoechst Marion Roussel Teacher of the Year award.
 I leave the final words to him: